CycleBees/CycleBeesv2.1/projectDes.md

 5. **Swap to Cloud**
     - Replace mocks with **Supabase Auth/DB/Storage**, **Twilio Verify** and **Razorpay**, and deploy your Express app to Vercel/Heroku.

-NOTE: For the first build i want you to setup the “online payment option” and keep place for later razer-pay integration, but for now, will only focus on
+NOTE: For the first build i want you to setup the "online payment option" and keep place for later razer-pay integration, but for now, will only focus on

 Step 1